MultiX-Amsterdam/data-science-book-uva-2025/index.md

 ## <a name="schedule"></a>Schedule Outline

 {: .warning }
-> We did this course for two years, so the content is fairly stable.
-However, some parts may still need improvement.
+> We did this course for two years for the third-year Bachelor students, so the content is fairly stable.
+However, some parts may still need improvement, and this is the first time that we teach the course for second-year Bachelor students.

 This section provides the outline of weekly activities.
 We strongly recommend you bring your laptop during the lectures for classroom activities.